MathematicusLucian/RandomGeneratorModels/README.md

 **Opportunities:** I have gone beyond the remit already, so restrain my desire to create a broader sample.
 There may be less potential bias if the performance tests were run again for all input sizes, but with several different sets of random numbers and probabilities.

-- ***Crude Factory:*** *I didn't want to write the same test code over and over, so I hacked together a crude factory method approach to feed the classes into a function, that generates each in turn, running the tests.
+- ***🏭 Crude Factory:*** *I didn't want to write the same test code over and over, so I hacked together a crude factory method approach to feed the classes into a function, that generates each in turn, running the tests.
 This could be prettier, but I will stop there, because I have already exceeded the remit.*

 ## VirtualEnv
 A virtual environment (to ensure that the dependencies for the project are isolated from the system-wide Python installation, so as to facilitate distribution of the project.)